bearmentor-community/ideabyte-backend/README.md

-# Idea Byte Backend with Node.js, Express, and MongoDB
+# Idea Byte Backend with Node.js, Express, MongoDB, Heroku

+The backend is live on <https://ideabyte.herokuapp.com>.

 ## Setup